allen-cell-animated/agave/docs/agave.md

 Metadata embedded in the file is important for AGAVE to display the volume properly.
 AGAVE can decode OME metadata (OME-TIFF files), ImageJ metadata (TIFF files exported from ImageJ/FIJI), and Zeiss CZI metadata.

-We recommend preparing or converting your volumetric files to OME-TIFF (see Preparing an AGAVE Compatible ome-tiff file with Fiji <link to Preparing an AGAVE Compatible ome-tiff file with Fiji at bottom of this document> to ensure the expected data structure, channel order, etc.
+We recommend preparing or converting your volumetric files to OME-TIFF (see [Preparing an AGAVE Compatible ome-tiff file with Fiji](#preparing-an-agave-compatible-ome-tiff-file-with-fiji) to ensure the expected data structure, channel order, etc.)

 AGAVE currently supports ome.tiff, tiff, and .czi image file formats containing either 8-bit or 16-bit unsigned pixel intensities.
 CZI is the native file format produced by Zeiss microscopes.
 See https://www.zeiss.com/microscopy/us/products/microscope-software/zen/czi.html for more information.
 TIFF (Tagged Image File Format) is an open image file format commonly used to store microscopy data.
 See https://docs.openmicroscopy.org/ome-model/latest/ for more information.